Office: Miller Hall, Marketing & Real Estate Dept, Office 2304

 Students will have access to an Interactive eBook, Auto-Graded Quizzes, Flashcards, Games including crossword puzzles and beat the clock, PowerPoint Slides, Qualtrics/Excel video tutorials, MR video cases, data sets, and eLectures.

-Prerequisites: Enrollment in this course requires compliance with the College of Business Policy for Major Status and completion of CISM 2201 and ECON 3402 or MATH 2063.
+completion of CISM 2201 and ECON 3402 or MATH 2063.
 You are expected to have a

-Course Objectives: Upon successfully completing the course, the student should be able to:
+IV.
+Learning Goals: Upon successfully completing the course, the student should be able to:

 1. Define the key terms and concepts in the business research process.
 (LG 4)

 2. Analyze business situations, and apply basic quantitative skills to solving business problems and developing effective strategies.
 (LG 2)

 3. Recognize how diversity, ethical, global, and multicultural considerations affect the business research process and decision-making.
 (LG 5)

 4. Recognize a variety of secondary sources of information including online data banks, the Internet and the Web, and be able to collect and analyze relevant information from these sources (LG 3).

 5. Conduct primary research, including creating a basic research design, utilizing sampling procedures, developing a data collection instrument, and collection, processing, analyzing and interpreting data.
 (LG 2)